What is copra?

 Are Copra-Derived Products Safe?

-For valuable coconut products to come into our households in their familiar form and in fancy packaging as a ready-to-use product, they pass a very long and rather interesting journey.
-Most of the coconut-derived products we use come directly from copra, as it is a cheaper source for the production of coconut-based goods.
+For valuable coconut products to come into our households in their familiar form and in fancy packaging as a ready-to-use product, they pass a very long and interesting journey.
+Most of the coconut-derived products we use come directly from copra.
+It is a cheaper source for the production of coconut-based goods.

 Coconuts grow on coconut palm trees with an approximate height of 60 to 80 feet.
 The biggest and most abundant amount of wild coconuts are found in remote villages scattered across Asia and the Pacific.
 Commercial plantations also grow coconut trees for large amounts of copra.
-Villagers and coconut farmers first gather coconuts that have fallen on the ground and then climb on the top of the palm trees to harvest more coconuts.
+Villagers and coconut farmers first gather coconuts that have fallen on the ground.
+Then, they climb on the top of the palm trees to harvest more coconuts.
 They put them in handmade sacks carried on their backs and transport them to the sun-exposed spot for drying.

-The affair of harvesting coconuts and making copra is difficult and labor-intensive, and is mostly limited to men.
+The affair of harvesting coconuts and making copra is difficult and labor-intensive, mostly limited to men.
 It is a time-consuming, lonely, and low-paying job that requires you to get your hands dirty.
-It is arduous for both villagers and farmers, and most of them consider it a form of slavery.
+It is arduous for both villagers and farmers.
+Most of them consider it a form of slavery.

 With the constant fluctuation of copra prices, villagers usually decide to harvest coconuts only when prices are high enough.
 If they decide to put in the effort to do so, it is usually because they desperately need money.
 For many remote islands and villages with plenty of coconut palm trees, copra is still a risky venture because of the unreliability of the prices and infrequency of shipping services.
 This can leave them feeling hopeless and living in extreme poverty.